 Banana Pudding from Food Network Magazine

-1 cup 2% milk 1 cup plain unsweetened almond milk 3 Tbsp cornstarch Pinch of kosher salt 1/3 cup sugar 1 large egg 1 tsp roulette vanilla extract 2 large bananas 6 low-fat cinnamon graham crackers, broken into 1-inch pieces 1 Tbsp cocoa powder 1/4 cup sliced almonds, toasted
+1 cup 2% milk 1 cup plain unsweetened almond milk 3 Tbsp cornstarch Pinch of kosher salt 1/3 cup sugar 1 large egg 1 tsp free vanilla extract 2 large bananas 6 low-fat cinnamon graham crackers, broken into 1-inch pieces 1 Tbsp cocoa powder 1/4 cup sliced almonds, toasted

 Pour about half of the hot milk mixture us poker sites into the bowl and whisk vigorously until smooth.
 Pour the mixture back into the saucepan and cook over medium heat, whisking vigorously, until thick and starting to bubble, 3 to 5 minutes.
 Whisk in the vanilla.
 Transfer the mixture to a bowl and let cool, stirring occasionally.
 Cut the bananas into thin slices.